cabforum/servercert/docs/EVG.md

 ### 5.3.7  Independent contractor requirements
 ### 5.3.8  Documentation supplied to personnel
 ## 5.4  Audit logging procedures
+As specified in Section 5.4 of the Baseline Requirements.

 ### 5.4.1  Types of events recorded
 ### 5.4.2  Frequency of processing log
 ### 5.4.3  Retention period for audit log